brandonfujii/rust-bittorrent/README.md

 ### What's left to do:

-	- Initiate handshaking protocol with client and peers
+	- Initiate handshaking protocol with client and peers (In progress)
-	- Coordinating a download of a file among peers
+	- Coordinate a download of a file among peers
+	- Implement block storage by designating each requested block of data to the correct index in our Torrent struct and saving it
 	- Writing the target file to a disk